sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 Reads were quality controled using FastQC [6] and quality filtered using the BioLite program filter\_illumina.cpp [7].
 The surviving read pairs from all libraries were used to produce (using the command cat) two fastq files that were used for *de novo* transcriptome assembly in Trinity v2.0.6 (using the --normalize\_reads flag).
 The resulting contigs (with lenght &gt;=200bp) were annotated against the Uniprot (SwissProt) [8] and *Amphimedon queenslandica* isoforms (AQU2 proteins) [9] using blastx v2.2.29+ with an expectation cutoff of 0.001.
 Only the best match per contig was saved and the blast results were saved using blast's XML format converted to a 25 column table [10].
 Both tables (i.e. [UNIPROT](https://github.com/sevragorgia/CBAS/tree/master/Annotations/Uniprot) and [AQU2](https://github.com/sevragorgia/CBAS/tree/master/Annotations/AQU2)) are available for download in the [project repository](https://github.com/sevragorgia/CBAS).
 Gene Ontology [11] annotations for the CBAS transcriptome were obtained by programmatically querying the [QuickGO Webservice](http://www.ebi.ac.uk/QuickGO/) with the transcriptome's UNIPROT annotations [12] and a custom [perl script](https://github.com/sevragorgia/CBAS/blob/master/Scripts/Get_GO_Annotations.pl).
 For each CBAS transcript the "component", "function" and "process" GO terms associated with its UNIPROT best match were stored in the [project repository](https://github.com/sevragorgia/CBAS/tree/master/Annotations/GOs) as independent tab-separated files that can be easily modified to use as input files in TopGO [13].

-In addition, transcripts were translated using the program TransDecoder.LongOrfs [14] and the resulting cds, mRNA, bed, gff3 and pep files stored in the [project repository](https://github.com/sevragorgia/CBAS/tree/master/Annotations/Transdecoder) and used to annotated the transcriptome against the [Pfam](http://pfam.xfam.org/) and [KEEG](http://www.genome.jp/kegg/) databases.
+In addition, transcripts were translated using the program TransDecoder.LongOrfs [14] and the resulting cds, mRNA, bed, gff3 and pep files stored in the [project repository](https://github.com/sevragorgia/CBAS/tree/master/Annotations/Transdecoder) and used to annotate the transcriptome against the [Pfam](http://pfam.xfam.org/) and [KEEG](http://www.genome.jp/kegg/) databases.
 For this, the perl script [pfam\_scan.pl](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/Tools/) and the webservice [BlastKOALA](http://www.kegg.jp/blastkoala/) were used; the resulting output files can be found in the [project repository.](https://github.com/sevragorgia/CBAS) Finally, the assembled transcripts were blasted (blastn) against a bacterial genomes database [15].

 All annotations were used to build an [annotation meta-table](https://github.com/sevragorgia/CBAS/blob/master/Annotations/Metatable/) using a [custom made perl script](https://github.com/sevragorgia/CBAS/blob/master/Scripts/Create_Transcriptome_Annotation_Table.pl) available in the project repository.